 The Pronunciation Study Circle is an extended form of professional development available for adult EL teachers to dig more deeply into this topic through reading relevant articles, discussion with colleagues, and classroom-based reflection tasks.

 Upcoming Pronunciation Study Circle

-ATLAS is excited to announce that the Pronunciation Study Circle will be offered in the fall of 2018 for the Northern region of Minnesota!
+ATLAS is excited to announce that the Pronunciation Study Circle will be offered in the spring of 2019 for the Twin Cities metro area!
+This 3-part professional development activity will have meetings on the following dates (all from 1:00-4:00 pm):

 Celce-Murcia, M., Brinton, D. M., & Goodwin, J. M. (with Griner, B.).
 (2010) Teaching pronunciation: A reference for teachers of English to speakers of other languages (2nd ed.).
 New York, NY: Cambridge University Press.